Ezekiel 3 – The Messenger and the Watchman

 i.
 “A watchman: “See therefore that thou be Episcopus, not Aposcopus; an overseer, not a byseer; a watcher, not a sleeper.”
 (Trapp)

 ii.
 “Ezekiel was not the first to define the prophetic office in terms of a sentry.
-The 8th-century prophet Hosea makes the identification in 9:8, and alludes to it in 5:8 and 8:1, where he calls for the blowing of the horn.
-Isa.
-56:10 refers to blind sentries, visionaries who are asleep, presumably false or negligent prophets.”
+The 8th-century prophet Hosea makes the identification in Hosea 9:8, and alludes to it in Hosea 5:8 and Hosea 8:1, where he calls for the blowing of the horn.
+Isaiah 56:10 refers to blind sentries, visionaries who are asleep, presumably false or negligent prophets.”
 (Block)

 iii.
 There are many who consider themselves watchmen to the people of God today.
 They watch carefully and look for signs of error or apostasy.
 There is always a place for those to do what Ezekiel was called to do as a watchman – to hear a word from God’s word and to give them a warning.
 Yet many who do this focus on the examination of supposed error more than the proclamation of God’s truth.
 This is a distortion of Ezekiel’s calling as a watchman.

 iv.
 Another way this modern office of watchman may distort the Biblical idea is by untruthful or unfair examination of others in search of error or apostasy.
-If a watchman alerts people to dangers but does not give an honest and fair report, then he will not be believed when they warn of a genuine danger.
+If a watchman alerts people to dangers but does not give an honest and fair report, then he will not be believed when he warns of a genuine danger.

 v.
 “Herodotus telleth of one Euenius, a city shepherd, who for sleeping and allowed the wolf to enter the fold and kill sixty sheep, had his eyes pulled out.
 God threateneth the like punishment upon sleepy watchmen, idol shepherds.
 [Zechariah 11:17].”
 (Trapp)